 Five states have amended their Department of Transportation (DOT) specification documents to include language specifying NACE International Institute Contractor Accreditation Program (NIICAP) accredited contractors for coatings work on upcoming infrastructure projects.

-Texas, Mississippi, Florida, and Washington now specify NIICAP-accredited contractors when accepting bids for DOT jobs involving coatings preparation and application on transportation infrastructure such as roads and bridges, aviation facilities, ports and marine infrastructure, rail lines, and public transportation projects.
+Texas, Mississippi, Florida, Washington, and West Virginia now specify NIICAP-accredited contractors when accepting bids for DOT jobs involving coatings preparation and application on transportation infrastructure such as roads and bridges, aviation facilities, ports and marine infrastructure, rail lines, and public transportation projects.

 “The fundamental objective for any Department of Transportation is to provide its stakeholders with safe and cost effective infrastructure solutions, and utilizing accreditation programs like NIICAP can only have a positive influence on this goal,” said Aaron Cagle, Program Development Engineer at Mississippi Department of Transportation.
 “By establishing high standards for those that wish to do work in our state, owners can ensure a final product that addresses the long term durability of our assets while providing the best possible value to meet the needs of the traveling public.”